 But that was in the past.
 Now, in the age of Startups and corporations, even the local Baniya is tech-enabled and fintech-supported.
 The change is such that the Baniya of today has the capacity to become the central character of India’s story.
 Many of them are already playing a central role.

 Two world-renowned Indian billionaires, Ambani and Adani, have their roots in humble family Startups.
-When Startups weren't even a thing, Indian local merchants were the backbone of the Indian economy.
+When Startups weren't even a thing, local Indian merchants were the backbone of the Indian economy.
+Ambani is India's richest person and among the top 10 billionaires globally with a net worth of USD 85.4 billion.
+Adani ranks 23rd on the list with a net worth of USD 52.5 billion.

 Even today, the Kirana economy is the key conductor of India’s trade & business.
 In this respect, the Kirana shop has served as the first school for budding entrepreneurs in the Indian business community.
 Many new-age entrepreneurs have taken basic business lessons from their father's shop or trading firm before pursuing their dream ideas.